 Other ways to show interest in, gain experience in, and start to transition into the field is by taking on or getting involved in making your own student group, community organization, or company more environmentally-friendly — even if it’s not in your official job title.

 An internship or job search can take anywhere from three to nine months, so it’s best to start the process early.
 Different industries recruit in different ways, and even within industries, individual organizations often have their own timelines.
-See our Jobs and Interships page for more information on strategizing your search.
+See our Jobs and Internships page for more information on strategizing your search.
 A job search in this sector, like all others, requires research (into the type of work you want to do, and knowing who is doing it), networking (meeting people who are doing work that interests you), using tailored online job boards (and organization web sites directly) and direct outreach techniques.
 There are plenty of Columbia resources that can assist you in each piece of the process.

 Center for Career Education Resources